-New Jersey legalized online casinos in February of 2013, and play began in November of 2013.
+New Jersey legalized online casinos in February 2013, and play began in November 2013.
 Both casino and online poker are available in New Jersey.
-Since the launch, casino has become the dominant product, with some 85% of total revenue coming from casino play.
+Since the launch, the casino has become the dominant product, with some 85 percent of total revenue coming from casino play.

-In all, there are over a dozen brands offering legal internet gambling in the state of New Jersey, and more are likely to be added.
+In all, over a dozen brands are offering legal internet-based gambling in the state of New Jersey, and more are likely to be added.
 Interest in the market continues to grow primarily because of the strength of the market.
-Every year since launch, New Jersey’s legal gambling sites have posted impressive revenue gains, a trend that seems set to continue through 2017.
+Every year since launch, New Jersey’s legal gambling sites have posted impressive revenue gains, a trend that seems set to continue through 2018.